 How Middle Market Companies View Employee Benefits

 Middle market company executives know just how important their benefit packages are to retaining and recruiting employees.
 In fact, the Society for Human Resource Management’s 2017 Employee Benefits Survey stated that one third of businesses increased their benefits in 2017 to include more choices.
-Many also have designed employee financial wellness programs as part of their enhanced employee benefits initiatives.
+Many also have designed employee financial wellness programs as part of their enhanced employee benefits initiatives, similar to IRAs and even self-directed IRAs which you can learn more about at https://www.theentrustgroup.com/self-directed-iras/what-is-a-self-directed-ira.
 In 2017, an estimated 84 percent (up from 76 percent in 2016) of large and mid-size American businesses had adopted these programs based on the National Business Group on Health and Fidelity Investments Employer-Sponsored Health and Well-Being Survey.

 While many middle market companies have adequate retirement plans, there was room for improvement when it came to other employee benefits along with the financial literacy and health care education support many of their employees needed.
 While retirement plans are important to employees, it turns out they have a greater amount of stress related to the possibility of having a health crisis that prevents them from paying their household bills, protecting their families in the event of a medical emergency or accident, and other health care related concerns.
 Given today’s Internet-dependent lifestyles, worries over cyber related threats and protecting their identity and credit have also become major concerns.
 To illustrate the level of employee concern over these matters, the aforementioned Global Talent Trends Study found that employees spend an average of nine hours weekly worrying about them.